Huntington's disease: Huntingtin function

 Htt is expressed in all cells, with the highest concentrations found in the brain and testes, and moderate amounts in the liver, heart, and lungs.
-Its functions are unclear, but it does interact with proteins involved in transcription, cell signaling, and intracellular transporting.
-In animals genetically modified to exhibit HD, several functions of Htt have been identified.
-In these animals, Htt is important for embryonic development, as its absence is related to embryonic death.
-Caspase, an enzyme which plays a role in catalyzing apoptosis, is thought to be activated by the mutated gene through damaging the ubiquitin-protease system.
-It also acts as an antiapoptotic agent preventing programmed cell death and controls the production of brain-derived neurotrophic factor, a protein that protects neurons and regulates their creation during neurogenesis.
-Htt also facilitates synaptic vesicular transport and synaptic transmission, and controls neuronal gene transcription.
-If the expression of Htt is increased, brain cell survival is improved and the effects of mHtt are reduced, whereas when the expression of Htt is reduced, the resulting characteristics are more as seen in the presence of mHtt.
-Accordingly, the disease is thought not to be caused by inadequate production of Htt, but by a toxic gain-of-function of mHtt in the body.
+Although its full range of functions is not yet understood, Htt interacts with proteins involved in transcription, cell signaling, and intracellular transport.
+Studies in genetically modified animals have shown that wild-type Htt is essential for embryonic development, as complete absence of the gene results in embryonic death.
+Htt also plays a protective role in mature neurons: it regulates the production of brain-derived neurotrophic factor, supports synaptic vesicular transport and synaptic transmission, controls neuronal gene transcription, and prevents programmed cell death by inhibiting apoptotic enzymes such as caspases.
+In contrast to these protective roles, the mutant form of the protein (mHtt) interferes with the ubiquitin-proteasome system, which promotes caspase activation, contributing to neurodegeneration.
+Increasing the expression of Htt can promote brain cell survival and ameliorate the effects of mHtt, whereas reducing it can exacerbate those effects.
+Accordingly, the disease is thought not to be caused by inadequate expression of Htt, but by a toxic gain-of-function of mHtt in the body.
+The mutant protein is expressed throughout the body and associated with abnormalities in peripheral tissues outside of the brain, which can include muscle atrophy, cardiac failure, impaired glucose tolerance, weight loss, osteoporosis, and testicular atrophy.